France's President Emmanuel Macron says those who want to further develop the European Union should not be held back by countries who oppose it.

 “We [Europe] have to build our common policies,” Macron said, referring to a 10-year plan for the bloc’s future.

 “I’m not naive.
 We will never build something sufficiently ambitious at 27.
-Honestly, I’m not saying it’s impossible.
+Honestly, I don't want to say it's impossible to build it at 27.
 It’s just that we have to first finalise the work we have at 27.

-"But you need more ambition … to deliver on these critical issues.
+"But you need more ambition for an opened avant garde of Europe to deliver on these critical issues.

 "We have to change our methodology, which is not to wait for all the people around the table before moving forward.

-"If some people are ready to be more ambitious to go further in terms of integration, then let’s move."
+"If some people are ready to be more ambitious to go further — in terms of integration and ambition of what makes you sovereign as a power in this global environment, to defend your values and your interests — then let’s move.

 Watch Macron's speech in full